websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/fragment-styles-reference.md

    Many of the styles correspond to CSS classes.
 If you know CSS, many of the following fields will be familiar.
 ```

+Many of the following styles have defined tokens; see [Creating a Style Book](../../site-appearance/creating-a-style-book.md) and [Style Book Tokens](../../site-appearance/developer-guide/style-book-token-definitions.md) for more information.

 ## Margin

 Configure the Fragment's Margins using these settings: